olga-f/JSPrep/README.md

 * unit page with a list of Exercises
 * exercise page

-Depending on the category, the exercise page will include a javascript code editor.
+Depending on the category, the exercise page may include a javascript code editor.

-[JavaScript code runner](https://www.npmjs.com/package/javascript-code-runner) is isolated from the global JavaScript environment.
+[JavaScript code runner](https://www.npmjs.com/package/javascript-code-runner) used in code editor is isolated from the global JavaScript environment.
 None of the DOM APIs are exposed.

 The code editor uses a [dedicated web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#dedicated_workers).
 That allows us to stop running some poorly written algorithms, for example, infinite loops.
 Another reason for using a web worker is performance.
 A web worker performs tasks in the background, preventing the UI from freezing up.
 Web worker [browser support](https://caniuse.com/webworkers) is good, starting from IE10.